-The PC is provided by the user.
-It is used to define all programmed actions, including presets, sequences, remote control station templates, event lists, global scripts, global templates, schedules, and the calendar.
+The Windows based PC is provided by the user.
+It is used with Composer Software to define all programmed actions, including presets, sequences, remote control station templates, event lists, global scripts, global templates, schedules, and the calendar.
 Using the Composer software, you will program your lighting "looks" (the intensity, focus, color, and beam of your lighting components) as well as all system behavior.
 Such behavior includes which remote control station buttons recall which programmed actions, as well as the daily schedule of actions that occur under clock/calendar control.